saahil-mehta/saahil-mehta.github.io/docs/experience.md

 # Experience

 I manage data platforms with an uncompromising focus on stability, security, and governance.
-My approach relies on strict standards and robust backup strategies.
+My approach relies on strict standards and solid backup strategies.

 <hr class="section-break" />